 Remember to pay close attention to the way your courses are listed on your MyEAP registration as this is what will appear on your UC transcript.

 Classes at PUC range from 3 to 6 UC quarter units.
 Unit values will be noted in MyEAP if the course is currently listed in the catalog.

 You must take a full-time course of study while abroad.
 You should plan to:

-- Enroll in a minimum of 18 UC quarter units each semester.
+- Enroll in a minimum of four courses and 18 UC quarter units each semester.

-- Take one Portuguese language instruction course per semester.
+- Take a Portuguese language instruction course per semester.